erikeldridge/app-quality-cookbook/service/di.md

       }
     }

-Observe that we're now instantiating a new _injector_, which overrides our config source.
+Observe that we're now instantiating a new _injector_, which overrides our configuration source.
 Again, we'll modify the source after completing Guice migration.

-Also note that we're running the same server instantiated in `Main`.
+Note we're running the same server instantiated in `Main`.
 This allows us to integration test our service.
 We can also add unit tests for our resource class, but I'll defer that to a follow-up change, so this commit is focused just on migrating to Guice.

 Modify _web.xml_ to use Guice for all DI: